asseternity/browser-text-rpg-wp/readme.md

 # TO DO LIST.
-// button combos to insert a specific template: description, choice, etc.
-// add to the bottom right: You are a Spirit of chosenSun
-// assign chosenSun var when concept is picked for use in the script
 // get through the script to where the side quests will be usable

 // pocket Dimension of Spirits (explanation for gambling: in the same pocket dimension as the side quests)